 Microwaves are essential appliances used daily in most household kitchens.
 Today's models are built to do much more than just reheat last night's leftovers.
 Many microwaves feature cooking presets that can perform a variety of tasks with the touch of a button, like steam fresh vegetables, defrost chicken breasts, melt chocolate, soften butter, and bake potatoes.
 Some microwaves even have grilling and convection heating capabilities.

-Microwaves designed for countertop use are ready to go right out of the box and, since they don't need any installation, easy to move around.
-They're generally compact enough that you can find a spot for them even in the smallest of kitchens, even if it means keeping one stashed on a table or storage cart.
+Microwaves designed for countertop use are ready to go right out of the box and, since they don't need any installation, they're also easy to move around if needed.
+They're generally compact enough that you can find a spot for them in the smallest of kitchens, even if it means keeping one stashed on a table or storage cart.
 If your microwave is in need of an update, here's our list of the best countertop microwaves.

 Automatic sensors adjust cooking times and power

 Can defrost anything without cooking it

 Can be used on a countertop or as a built-in

 With 2.2 cubic feet of cooking space and 1250 watts of cooking power, this microwave has space to heat food for the family, and the power to get the job done quickly.
 The turntable is a whopping 16 1/2 inches in diameter, so it will hold several plates, large serving dishes, or a large casserole.